Every day when I start your day, I expect to see a miracle and get tons of traffic and exposure to my Blog.

 When you allow others to guest post on your Blog, it’s more like inviting them to be a part of your Blog family.
 You can check out SML earlier guide on How to convert your WordPress blog into Multi-author Blog.

 You can also consider having your own team of writers, which will help you to create content consistently and keep your blog updated.
 Though, as I mentioned it all depends upon your Blog content strategy and kind of Blog you are running.

-10. Author Bio box:
+9. Author Bio box:

-A Blog post without an author bio is more like a post with no identity.
-When you add an author bio box, it increases the credibility of an article and readers can connect to the article.
+A Blog post without an author’s bio is more like a post with no identity.
+When you add an author bio box, it increases the credibility of an article, and readers can connect to the article.

-11. Over to you:
+10. Over to you:

 Blogging Practices Bottom-Line